nickthorpe71/a-training-notebook-II-server/README.md

 https://devcenter.heroku.com/articles/heroku-postgresql#provisioning-heroku-postgres

-# a training notebooke API documentation
+# a training notebook API documentation

 After deploying an instance of this API use this documentation to access it